 Front Row (l to r): Dr. Brenda Hellyer, Chancellor, San Jacinto College; Sydni Calais, pastry chef alumna; Heather Rhodes, dean of business and technology, North Campus; and Marie Flickinger, chair, San Jacinto College Board of Trustees.

-Second Row (l to r): Christine DiCosimo, office of U.S. Rep. Briscoe Cain; Teri Zamora, vice chancellor of fiscal affairs, San Jacinto College; and Dan Mims, member, San Jacinto College Board of Trustees.
+Second Row (l to r): Christine DiCosimo, office of State Rep. Briscoe Cain; Teri Zamora, vice chancellor of fiscal affairs, San Jacinto College; and Dan Mims, member, San Jacinto College Board of Trustees.

-Third Row (l to r): Dr. Laurel Williamson, deputy chancellor/president, San Jacinto College, and Dylan Menard, office of U.S. Rep. Briscoe Cain.
+Third Row (l to r): Dr. Laurel Williamson, deputy chancellor/president, San Jacinto College, and Dylan Menard, office of State Rep. Briscoe Cain.

 Fourth Row (l to r): Dr. Allatia Harris, vice chancellor, strategic initiatives, San Jacinto College; Dr. Aaron Knight, provost, South Campus; Sandra Ramirez, vice chancellor, human resources/ organizational talent, San Jacinto College; and Van A. Wigginton, provost, Central Campus.